Gabriel Boric

-Gabriel Borić Font (/es/; (Note: In isolation, Boric is pronounced /es/.) born 11 February 1986) is a Chilean politician who has served as the 37th president of Chile since 2022.
-A socialist, he was previously a member of the Chamber of Deputies for two consecutive terms from 2014 to 2022.
+Gabriel Boric Font (/es/; (Note: In isolation, Boric is pronounced /es/.); born 11 February 1986) is a Chilean politician who served as President of Chile from 2022 to 2026.
+He previously served two consecutive terms as a member of the Chamber of Deputies of Chile from 2014 to 2022.

-Boric rose to prominence as a student leader while studying law at the University of Chile, heading its student federation during the 2011 protests.
-He was first elected to the Chamber as an independent in 2013 and re-elected in 2017 as part of the Broad Front coalition.
-In 2018, he co-founded the Social Convergence party, which was a member of the Broad Front before the coalition later merged into a single political party.
-During the 2019 civil unrest, Boric helped broker the agreement that led to the October 2020 constitutional referendum.
+Born in Punta Arenas to a family of Croatian and Catalan descent, Boric studied law at the University of Chile without completing his degree.
+He rose to national prominence as a student leader during the 2011–2013 Chilean student protests, heading the University of Chile Student Federation.
+First elected to the Chamber of Deputies as an independent in 2013, he was re-elected in 2017 under the Broad Front coalition.
+In 2018, he co-founded the Social Convergence party.
+During the 2019 civil unrest, he helped broker the agreement that led to the 2020 constitutional referendum.